A Yang-Baxter equation for metaplectic ice: The partition function

 \begin{proposition} Suppose that $\mathfrak{s}$ is an admissible state such that the Boltzmann weight $B^{(n)}(\mathfrak{s})\neq0$.
 Then the state is $n$-admissible. \end{proposition}

 \begin{proof} We must show that, under this assumption, the charge on every edge with spin $-$ is a multiple of~$n$.
-Suppose not and consider the right-most edge in any row where this condition fails.
-Then the charge at the vertex $v$ to the right of this edge is not a multiple of $n$.
+Suppose not and consider the right-most vertex in any row where this condition fails; that is, the charge $a$ of the edge to the right is not a multiple of $n$.
 We claim that the edge to the right of $v$ has spin $+$.
 We know that $v$ is not the rightmost vertex in its row since its charge is nonzero.
 So if the edge to the right of $v$ has spin $-$, then the vertex to the right of $v$ has the same charge as $v$, contradicting our assumption that $v$ is the rightmost counterexample in its row.

-Since the edge to the left of $v$ is $-$ and the edge to the right is $+$, consulting Figure~\ref{gammaice} we see that the only admissible configuration of spins at the vertex $v$ is of type $c_1$, so the Boltzmann weight at $v$ is $h(a)\,z_i=0$ because $n\nmid a$.
+Since the edge to the left of $v$ is $-$ and the edge to the right is $+$, consulting Figure~\ref{gammaice} (top) we see that the only admissible configuration of spins at the vertex $v$ is of type $\tt{c}_1$, so the Boltzmann weight at $v$ is $h(a)\,z_i=0$ because $n\nmid a$.
 This contradicts our assumption that $B^{(n)}(\mathfrak{s})\neq 0$. \end{proof}

-Let $\mathfrak{S}_\lambda^{(n)}$ denote the set of $n$-admissible states with fixed boundary spins determined by a partition $\lambda$.
-The sum $Z(\mathfrak{S}_\lambda^{(n)})$ of its Boltzmann weights is called the \textit{partition function}.
-(We could just as easily sum over all admissible states, since the Boltzmann weights of the states that are not $n$-admissible vanish.)